DamirTesnjak/react-file-system-explorer/README.md

 <br>

 ## Installation
-Download repository and run the command ```npm i``` in command prompt terminalin the root folder of a project.
+Download repository and run the command ```npm i``` in command prompt terminal in the root folder of a project.
 <br>To run the application you must run ```npm start``` in command prompt terminal in the root folder of a project.
 <br>To successfuly run the application you must download the backend part,
 <br> which you can find here: https://github.com/DamirTesnjak/react-file-system-explorer-server and follow the instructions there.